twskj/ChromeExt-JSON-In-Place/README.md

 ```

 # Note
-Jipy uses highlight portion as guideline.
+Jipy uses highlight portion as its guideline.
 If it is a valid json, Jipy will format that portion.
-If it isn't Jipy will try to extract JSON from that DOM.
+If it isn't Jipy will try to extract JSON(s) from that DOM.

 ## Support on Beerpay